 Roque’s stellar play also has the standout in the conversation for the prestigious Patty Kazmaier Award, presented annually to the top women’s college hockey player in the nation.

 “I think it’s good to have that kind of consistency and to be in the conversation as one of the best female hockey players,” Roque said.
 “It’s just great to know that I’m putting my best foot forward for the team and getting this consideration.”

-Roque, the 2019 WCHA Forward of the Year, is among the nation’s scoring leaders.
+Roque, the 2019 WCHA Forward of the Year, finished the season among the nation’s scoring leaders.
 The Sault Ste.
-Marie, Mich., native has already established a career-best mark in goals and she’s also on her way to a personal best in points.
+Marie, Mich., native established a career-best mark in goals and points while tying her best mark in assists.